manandakmsft/hack-aks-chaos-engineering/Resources/Challenge-03.md

-# Challenge 03 - Deploy Chaos Mesh into the AKS cluster
+# Challenge 03 - Installing Chaos Mesh in AKS and registering the cluster & VMSS as a target in Azure Chaos Studio

 [< Previous Challenge](./Challenge-02.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-04.md)